 One downside to the belt-driven wheelbase is the absorption of force feedback due to the belt, meaning less and more unprecise force feedback in general.

-Direct drive wheelbases are pretty different from the other two solutions, as it consists of a motor with the steering column-mounted directly onto.
+Direct drive wheelbases are pretty different from the other two solutions, as it consists of a motor with the steering column-mounted directly onto it.
 This means that no gears or belts are connected to the motor to amplify torque as the motor is already powerful enough.

 Other Sim Racing Peripherals

-Now we’re covered a bit about the pedals, wheel, and wheelbase.
+Now we’ve covered a bit about the pedals, wheel, and wheelbase.
 These are the core hardware components.
-Of course, there is A LOT you can add to your rig for the true racing enthusiasts.
+Of course, there is A LOT you can add to your racing simulator setup for true racing enthusiasts.

 In time you can add a gear shifter, handbrake, and even a motion platform as the base for a complete feeling of immersion.